1 Komodo Dragon

 21 Inland Taipan

 The Inland Taipan, is a venomous snake of the taipan genus commonly found in semi-arid regions of central east Australia.
 The inland taipan is not just a venomous snake it's considered the most venomous snake in the world by many people.
-When compared drop for drop and based on the median lethal dose ...read more.
+When compared drop for drop and based on the median lethal dose value in mice, its venom is by far the most toxic of any land snake or even sea snakes.
+Although extremely venomous and a very capable striker, contrary to the rather aggressive nature of its relative the coastal taipan, this serpent is usually quite a shy and reclusive snake species.
+With its placid disposition it prefers to escape from trouble, but it will defend itself and strike if mishandled, ...read more.

 I am glad to not live in Australia where these live.